 Now we come to the meaty part of your risk management plan.
 In this step, you work out how to manage the risk by identifying an appropriate response.

 We do this because up until now all you’ve got is a list of what might happen to throw your project off course in the future and how big a deal that would be.
 What your manager will want to know next is: What are you going to do about it?

-Generally, there are 4 things that you can do to address and manage a project risk.
+Generally, there are four things that you can do to address and manage a project risk.
 They are:

 Some of your risks might have a positive outcome.
-For example: There’s a risk that you sell so much of your new product that you crash the phone lines.
-That would be a nice problem to have, but it’s still a risk that we should plan for.
+For example, there’s a risk that you sell so much of the new product that you crash the phone lines.
+That would be a nice problem to have, but it’s still a risk that you should plan for.